vamsi-alluri/milk-pps-system/Wiki/Processing.md

 Capabilities of a processing plant (might vary depending on the location):
 1. Pasteurizing,
 2.	homogenizing,
-3. Cream Extraction or Fat/SNF removal
+3. Cream Extraction or Fat/SNF removal,
-4. Cream Combiner or Fat/SNF mixer
+4. Cream Combiner or Fat/SNF mixer,
-5. Milk condenser
+5. Milk condenser,
 6. Using the extracted cream,
-7.	to create butter - salted/unsalted
+7.	to create butter - salted/unsalted,
-8.	using butter to create ghee/clarified butter
+8.	using butter to create ghee/clarified butter,
-9.	sweets using butter and milk
+9.	sweets using butter and milk,
-10. Extracting skim milk
+10. Extracting skim milk,
 11. And so on, we can add later.